 Vitamin D, also known by the name sunshine vitamin, is made by the body as a response to sun exposure.

 Also, we can consume this vitamin in supplements and foods.
 Despite its name, this vitamin is actually a pro-hormone and not a vitamin.
-Vitamins are nutrients which cannot be made by the body.
+Vitamins are nutrients that cannot be made by the body.
 For that reason, we need to take them through diet.

-On the other hand, this vitamin may be synthesized by the body when the sunlight hits the skin.
+On the other hand, this vitamin may be synthesized by the body when sunlight hits the skin.
 According to estimations, sensible sun exposure from 5 to 10 minutes for 2 to 3 times on a weekly basis allows people to make a sufficient amount of vitamin D.

 However, this vitamin breaks down quickly, meaning that is low, particularly in winter.
 But, there is more in this vitamin than we were aware of.
-One new study confirmes that.
+One new study confirms that.

 Recently, one journal published a study about the importance of this vitamin.
 According to this study, kids who are susceptible to type 1 diabetes might lower their risk of the condition.
 That is possible if they get sufficient amounts of vitamin D.

 The researchers found that kids with low blood levels of this vitamin were more likely to have islet autoimmunity.
 This is in comparison to the kids with higher vitamin D levels.

-As a matter of fact, islet autoimmunity is a process in which the immune system attacks by mistake the cells which produce insulin of the pancreas and leads to type 1 diabetes.
+As a matter of fact, islet autoimmunity is a process in which the immune system attacks by mistake the cells which produce insulin in the pancreas and leads to type 1 diabetes.